Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 Why is accessibility important in game development?

-What are accessibility design patterns?
+What are accessibility design patterns in games?

 Accessibility design patterns are reusable solutions to common interaction barriers.